-Name Of Policy SEND
+Name of policy SEND

-Review Committee SLT in absence of Board of Trustees
+Review committee SLT in absence of Board of Trustees

-Last review date September 2023
+Last review date September 2024

-Next review date September 2024
+Next review date September 2025

-GUST is committed to providing an appropriate and high-quality education to all children on roll.
-We believe that all pupils have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.
+GUST Independent School is committed to providing an appropriate and high-quality education to all children on roll.
+We believe that all pupils have a common entitlement to a broad and balanced academic and social curriculum that is accessible to them and to be fully included in all aspects of school life.

 We believe that all children should be equally valued in school.
-We will strive to eliminate prejudice and discrimination, and to develop an environment where all children can flourish and feel safe.
+We will strive to eliminate prejudice and discrimination and to develop an environment where all children can flourish and feel safe.

-GUST is committed to inclusion.
+GUST Independent School is committed to inclusion.
 Part of the school's strategic planning for improvement is to develop cultures, policies and practices that include all children.
-We aim to engender a sense of community and belonging, and to offer new opportunities to children who may have experienced previous barriers to learning.
+We aim to engender a sense of community and belonging and to offer new opportunities to children who may have experienced previous barriers to learning.